Japan's Renesas pushes into autos with $3.2 billion Intersil buy

-TOKYO Renesas Electronics Corp (6723.T) on Tuesday said it has agreed to buy U.S. chipmaker Intersil Corp (ISIL.O) for $3.2 billion, an all-cash deal that bolsters the Japanese group's efforts to refocus the company around automotive chips.
+TOKYO (Reuters) - Renesas Electronics Corp (6723.T) on Tuesday said it has agreed to buy U.S. chipmaker Intersil Corp ISIL.O for $3.2 billion, an all-cash deal that bolsters the Japanese group's efforts to refocus the company around automotive chips.

 Slowing growth in computers and smartphones - the traditional mainstays of the chip industry - has fueled a wave of mergers globally as chipmakers turn to areas such as auto electronics for sales growth.